New OSHA Silica Testing Requirement in Effect

 - Keep records of workers’ silica exposure and medical exams.”

-Air Testing for OSHA Silica Rule
+Air Testing for the OSHA Silica Rule

 The new standard requires employers to perform air quality testing for silica.